 You can choose between both manual and automatic (electric driven) storm screens.
 The automatic versions are easier to use, but as a whole hurricane screens are easy and quick to deploy.

 The convenience (ease of use) of hurricane shutters also varies widely from one type of shutter to another.
 For example, automatic roll down shutters are extremely easy to use.
-And other permanent shutters, such as accordions, Bahama shutters, and clamshell shutters are also quick and straight-forward.
+And other permanent shutters, such as accordions, and Bahama shutters are also quick and straight-forward.
 But some other options like storm panels can be quite difficult and time-consuming.

 Hurricane screens quick, easy and convenient to use.
 Hurricane shutters will vary in terms of convenience and ease of use.
 As a rule of thumb, permanent shutters are fairly easy to use.
 But as a whole, if you include storm panels and fabric storm panels the ease of use grade goes down a bit.
 So in terms of convenience we would give a slight nod to the screens.
 There is also the fact that screens are really only suitable for outdoor spaces.
 So you will need to deploy hurricane shutters as well if you have them.
 As a result, the two options are fairly similar, all things considered.